Help Your Distracted Baby Stay Focused at Feedings

-When your baby is ready to eat, find a space where he won’t be stimulated by what’s around him.
+When your baby is ready to eat, find a space where they won’t be stimulated by what’s around them.

-- At home: Take baby to a quiet, dimly lit area where it’s just you and him.
+- Feeding at home: Take your baby to a quiet, dimly lit area where it’s just you and them.
 If there is a lot of noise in the house, shut the door and turn on a white noise machine or play music to help drown it out.

-- Out and about: Find a place with fewer people or moving things to look at; for example, a dressing room, your (parked) car or a quiet corner of a store with very few shoppers.
-Or try limiting his line of sight with a light blanket or by feeding/nursing in a sling or under a cover.
-It might also be helpful to let him look around the new space for a minute before feeding.
+- Feeding out and about: Find a place with fewer people or moving things to look at; for example, a dressing room, your (parked) car or a quiet corner of a store with very few shoppers.
+Or try limiting your baby's line of sight with a light blanket or by feeding/nursing in a sling or under a cover.
+It might also be helpful to let your baby look around the new space for a minute before feeding.

 Apart from your environment, there are a few other things you can do to help your baby stay focused during feeding: